-- Indicate speed required by adding (or altering) a metronome mark.
+Indicate speed required by giving a metronome mark.

-- If using temporary photocopies, these should be sent in a collated playable format (no staples please).
-The official copy should be available for the accompanist on the day of the class
+A copy of the music preferably a paid for download should be emailed in pdf format (NOT a jpeg) in a playable format.
+If this is a photocopy the official copy should be available for the accompanist on the day of the class

-- Send own choice music to the appropriate Entry Secretary by Monday 6 February 2017
+Music should be sent to the appropriate Entry Secretary by Monday 5th February 2024

-- Competitors should provide a pianist (who s not adjudicated) for Repertoire, Advanced and Concerto classes in the Instrumental section
+Competitors should provide their own accompanist (who is not adjudicated) for Repertoire, Advanced and Concerto classes in the Instrumental section

-All personal electrical equipment taken to a venue must be pre-tested and approved safe (PAT tested) and marked to this effect.
-This applies to anything that uses a mains socket , eg amp, CD player.
+All personal electrical equipment that uses a mains socket, eg amp, CD player, must be pre-tested and approved safe (PAT tested) and marked to this effect.
 The Portable Appliance Test can be routinely carried out by a local electrician.